Institutional Sponsored Project Cost Sharing Policy

 - Necessary and reasonable for proper and efficient accomplishment of project objectives.

-- Represents types of charges that would be allowable under the applicable cost principles and institutional policy.
+- Allowable under the applicable cost principles and institutional policies.

-- Provided for in the approved budget when required by the federal agency.
+- Documented in the approved budget when required by the sponsor.

 - Expended during the sponsored agreement project period.

 - Not paid by the federal government under another assistance agreement (unless the agreement is authorized by federal law to be used for cost sharing).